DimitriosKaratis/Optimization-Techniques-Projects/README.md

 ---

 ### 🧬 **Project 4 – Genetic Algorithms (Final Project)**
-Application of **Genetic Algorithms (GA)** to complex optimization problems:
+The final project focused on **evolutionary optimization techniques**, specifically the design and implementation of a **Genetic Algorithm (GA)** to solve challenging optimization problems.

-- Chromosome representation and initialization strategies.
-- Selection, crossover, and mutation operators.
-- Convergence analysis and parameter tuning (population size, mutation rate, crossover probability).
+#### 📌 Tasks
+- **Problem Definition**: Apply GA to a non-trivial optimization problem (function minimization or classification), where classical deterministic methods may fail due to non-convexity or multiple local minima.
+- **Chromosome Encoding**: Decide how solutions are represented (binary, real-valued, or custom structures depending on the problem).
+- **Population Initialization**: Generate diverse initial candidate solutions to ensure sufficient exploration of the search space.
+- **Genetic Operators**:
+  - **Selection** – Implement parent selection mechanisms (e.g., roulette wheel, tournament selection).
+  - **Crossover** – Combine parents to produce new offspring (single-point, two-point, or uniform crossover).
+  - **Mutation** – Introduce random modifications to preserve genetic diversity and avoid premature convergence.
+- **Parameter Tuning**: Study how parameters such as population size, crossover probability, and mutation rate influence the GA’s convergence and solution quality.
+- **Stopping Criteria**: Define when the algorithm should terminate (fixed iterations, fitness threshold, or stagnation).
-- Comparison of GA performance with classical methods from previous projects.
+- **Comparative Analysis**: Compare the performance of GA with classical methods studied in earlier projects (Steepest Descent, Newton, Levenberg–Marquardt).

-**Results & Observations:**
+#### 📊 Results & Observations
-- GAs were effective in solving non-convex and multimodal problems where deterministic methods failed or got trapped in local minima.
+- The GA successfully solved optimization problems where deterministic methods often became trapped in local minima.
-- Proper tuning of **population size** and **mutation rate** was crucial: too low mutation reduced exploration, while too high mutation prevented convergence.
+- A **balanced mutation rate** was essential:
+  - Too low → lack of diversity, risk of premature convergence.
+  - Too high → random search behavior, slow convergence.
-- Crossover probability strongly influenced the algorithm’s ability to exploit good solutions.
+- The **crossover probability** strongly affected exploitation of good candidate solutions.
+- Larger populations generally improved robustness but increased computational cost.
-- Compared to classical methods (Steepest Descent, Newton, etc.), GAs required more iterations but achieved **better global solutions** in complex landscapes.
+- Compared to gradient-based methods, the GA required more iterations but achieved **better global optima** in multi-modal landscapes.
-- The results confirmed the strength of **evolutionary methods in global optimization**, despite their slower convergence compared to deterministic approaches.
+- The results highlighted the **strength of evolutionary computation** for global optimization, especially when problem structure is complex or derivative information is unavailable.

 ---